edgio-docs/edgio-docs/guides/production.md

 {{ PRODUCT_NAME }} can generate SSL Certificates on your behalf using [_Let's Encrypt_](https://letsencrypt.org/).
 Certificates are free, valid for 3 months, and automatically renewed as long as the technical requirements, shown below, remain met:

 1. Make sure each environment is configured with the custom domains on which it will receive traffic.
-For more information on configuring custom domains, see [Domains](#section_domains) above.
+For more information on configuring custom domains, see [Custom Domains](#section_domains) above.

 2. Using your DNS provider, verify and possibly add a `CAA` record to allow _Let's Encrypt_ to generate certificates for your domains.